A Machine Learning Approach to Improving Occupational Income Scores: Results

 As expected, earnings gaps have declined for blacks since the 1950s and for women since the 1970s, and this is reflected in all three models.
-However, the magnitude of the gap is highly attenuated when the log of OCCSCORE is used in place of true earnings.
-For all years, the coefficients on sex and race are of the same sign and statistically significant in all specifications, but the coefficients from the OCCSCORE specification suffer from substantial attenuation bias.
-Using the LIDO score as the dependent variable greatly reduces this bias.
-The earnings gap estimated using the LIDO score more closely mirrors the true earnings gap than the OCCSCORE estimates.
+For all years, the coefficients on sex and race are of the same sign and statistically significant in all specifications, but the coefficients from the OCCSCORE specification suffer from attenuation bias.
+Using the LIDO score as the dependent variable reduces this bias, but does not eliminate it.
+The earnings gap estimated using the LIDO score more closely mirrors the true earnings gap than the OCCSCORE estimates.\footnote{While the earnings gap estimated using the LIDO score is much closer to the true earnings gap in magnitude, the estimated trend in the earnings gap is very similar using both LIDO and OCCSCORE.
+This is unsurprising, since estimated changes in the male-female and black-white gap are driven by changes in occupational sorting regardless of which method is used.}

 Our estimates of the female/male earnings ratio are similar to the extant literature \cite[p.\ 62]{goldin1990gender}.
 The female/male earnings ratio declined between 1950-1960, after which the gender gap slowly narrowed. \cite{margo2016obama} provides Census estimates of the black/white earnings gap that are similar to ours.
 Black income increased relative to whites during the 1960s and 1970s, but the ratio has not narrowed significantly since the 1980s. \cite{smith1984race} estimates the black/white income gap by assigning each individual the average income of a race by sex by age group cell from the 1970 Census.
 These estimates, produced at least a decade before the IPUMS OCCSCORE variable was regularly in use, are in essence an adjusted OCCSCORE.